FH St. Pölten Logo

 Bernhard is a Junior Researcher at the USTP and is currently in the final stages of his PhD.
 His research focuses on combining gait and movement analysis with artificial intelligence.
 In his talk, he will present current research projects at the CDHSI and demonstrate new possibilities for measuring movement in almost any environment using only a single smartphone camera.
 This approach has the potential to make movement analysis more accessible, support healthcare professionals, and enable more personalized monitoring of physical activity.

-With panelist Bernhard Dumphart (CDHSI, USTP) and Christian Jandl, Head of Digital Technologies Research Group, ICMT, USTP, NN. and NN. et al. / Host: Andreas Jakl, Deputy Director Master Digital Healthcare, USTP
+With panelists Anita Kidritsch (Academic Director Citizen-Centered Digital Health and Social Care, USTP), Bernhard Dumphart (CDHSI, USTP) and Christian Jandl (Head of Digital Technologies Research Group, ICMT, USTP) / Host: Andreas Jakl (Deputy Director Master Digital Healthcare, USTP)

 Registration & Location